ZipCPU/sdspi/README.md

   by the open source tool chain(s).

 - **eMMC Boot mode**: An initial draft of the eMMC boot mode now exists.
-  It hasn't yet been tested.
+  It has yet to pass testing.

   Some (untested, preliminary) support exists for boot mode in the Verilog [eMMC model](bench/verilog/mdl_emmc.v).